What Is DNS?

 DNS resolution: step-by-step

-2. Recursive resolver: Your browser communicates with a recursive resolver, which searches for the IP address for you.
-The recursive resolver acts as an intermediary in the DNS resolution.
+2. Recursive resolver: Your browser contacts a recursive resolver, which searches for the IP address on your behalf.

-3. Root server query: The resolver begins by querying a root name server to find which TLD server is responsible for the .com domain.
+3. Root server query: The resolver queries a root name server to find which TLD server is responsible for the .com domain.

 4. TLD server query: The resolver queries the .com TLD server, which returns the authoritative name server responsible for dnsimple.com.

-5. Authoritative name server query: The resolver queries the authoritative name server, which contains the resource records associated with the domain name dnsimple.com.
+5. Authoritative name server query: The resolver queries the authoritative name server, which contains the resource records for dnsimple.com.

-6. IP address returned: Once the resolver gets the IP address back, it caches the record’s information using the TTL value of the record and sends it to your device.
-DNS caching improves the efficiency of future DNS lookups.
+6. IP address returned: The resolver caches the record using the TTL value and sends the IP address to your device.

 flow diagram of the DNS resolution process